-Steve Spurrier, who has coached a national championship team, won seven SEC titles, garnered nine conference Coach of the Year awards, and won over 73 percent of the college games in which he has coached, begins his 10th season as head coach at the University of South Carolina.
-Spurrier was introduced as Carolina's 32nd head coach on Nov.
+Steve Spurrier, who has coached over 400 games, a national championship team, won seven SEC titles, garnered nine conference Coach of the Year awards, and won over 72 percent of the college games in which he has coached, is beginning his 11th season as head coach at the University of South Carolina.
+Coach Spurrier was introduced as Carolina’s 32nd head coach on Nov.
 23, 2004.

 Coach Spurrier surpassed Rex Enright’s school record for wins when he logged number 65 at Clemson in the 2012 season finale.
 In doing so, he joined the great Bear Bryant as the only coaches to boast the most coaching victories at two different SEC schools.